Chapter 1 : stick-on shadows

 He came back in the morning and I went to get Dommie again.
 I dragged her into my room and pointed at the balcony.
 Then I pulled her towards the French doors and opened them and stood opposite him.
 I told her he was sitting right there and he had weird clothes and red hair and brown eyes.
 He smiled, but it was subtle and fleeting.
 She gave me a weird look and told me to wait.
 I thought she had finally seen him.

-I sat down in the other chair and watched him watching me.
+I sat down in the other chair and watched him watching me, holding my necklace and pulling the pendant back and forth on its chain.

 "My sister can see you now."
 I told him.